The EV Charger Tax Credit Expired June 30, 2026: Can You Still Claim It?

 |---|---|

-| Determine panel capacity (load calculation) | Minutes with ChargeRight, 1–2 weeks for electrician visit |
+| Determine panel capacity (load calculation) | Minutes with ChargeRight, 1 to 2 weeks for electrician visit |

-| Panel upgrade (if needed) | 2–6 weeks (permits + scheduling) |
+| Panel upgrade (if needed) | 2 to 6 weeks (permits + scheduling) |

-| Purchase charger hardware | 1–2 weeks (shipping) |
+| Purchase charger hardware | 1 to 2 weeks (shipping) |

-| Schedule and complete installation | 1–4 weeks (electrician availability) |
+| Schedule and complete installation | 1 to 4 weeks (electrician availability) |

-| Electrical inspection (if required by jurisdiction) | 1–2 weeks |
+| Electrical inspection (if required by jurisdiction) | 1 to 2 weeks |

-| Total (no panel upgrade needed) | 3–8 weeks |
+| Total (no panel upgrade needed) | 3 to 8 weeks |

-| Total (with panel upgrade) | 6–14 weeks |
+| Total (with panel upgrade) | 6 to 14 weeks |

 1. Check if you actually need a panel upgrade

-About 80% of homes with 200A panels don't need one.
-Skipping an unnecessary upgrade saves $3,000–$5,000.
-A $12.99 ChargeRight assessment tells you in minutes.
+About most homes with 200A panels don't need one (J.D.
+Power: only 28% of EV owners did).
+Skipping an unnecessary upgrade typically saves $2,000 to $4,500.
+A $49 ChargeRight assessment tells you in minutes.

 2. Right-size your charger

-A 32A charger costs less than a 48A unit, uses a smaller breaker, and still adds about 25 miles of range per hour — enough to fully charge overnight for most drivers.
+A 32A charger costs less than a 48A unit, uses a smaller breaker, and still adds about 25 miles of range per hour, enough to fully charge overnight for most drivers.
 Smaller charger = lower cost = more likely to stay under the credit cap.

-3. Stack state and utility rebates
+3. Check state and utility programs

 4. Get multiple electrician quotes